dkong1321/Nat-Parkr/README.md

 1. You will need to download the repo and open it in VScode
 2. Cd into the backend folder and run `npm install` to install all required dependencies for backend server.
 Cd into frontend folder and `npm install` to install all required dependencies for the frontend sever.
-3. In the root folder, create a '.env' file and use the '.env.example' file as a reference (you may copy and paste and use your own data)
+3. In the backend folder, create a '.env' file and use the '.env.example' file as a reference (you may copy and paste and use your own data)
 4. Once set up your postgress user and db migrate all tables and seeders
 5. In your terminal, run `npm start` on the back end and then run `npm start` in your front end at the same time.